-Lyttelton line upgrade
+Lyttelton line over the Port Hills upgrade

 Orion undertook a major project to increase the resilience of the Lyttelton’s electricity network on Wednesday 13 September 2017.
 Orion kept the power on while it completed this work, by bringing in two huge generators, plus back-up generators for the business area, so the community could continue to operate.